box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
-- requestBody `UpdateFileAddSharedLinkRequestBodyArg`
+- requestBody `AddShareLinkToFileRequestBody`
-  - Request body of updateFileAddSharedLink method
+  - Request body of addShareLinkToFile method
-- queryParams `UpdateFileAddSharedLinkQueryParamsArg`
+- queryParams `AddShareLinkToFileQueryParams`
-  - Query parameters of updateFileAddSharedLink method
+  - Query parameters of addShareLinkToFile method
-- headers `UpdateFileAddSharedLinkHeadersArg`
+- headers `AddShareLinkToFileHeaders`
-  - Headers of updateFileAddSharedLink method
+  - Headers of addShareLinkToFile method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.